Gomathy-V/Gala_Sales_Data_Analysis/README.md

 ### Data Sources

-- Dataset: The dataset used for this analysis is the "sales_data.csv" file, containing detailed information about each transaction such as product details, customer type, price, quantity, total cost, and payment method at Gala Groceries.
+- Dataset: This dataset, provided by `Cognizant Artificial Intelligence job simulation` Program through `Forage`.
+The dataset used for this analysis is the "sales_data.csv" file, containing detailed information about each transaction such as product details, customer type, price, quantity, total cost, and payment method at Gala Groceries.

-#### Dataset - sales_data.csv
+#### Dataset - `sales_data.csv`

 |Column Name|Description|
 |-----------|-----------|